 If Council chose not to continue re-investing capital and maintenance funds into an ageing Centre there will be critical failures that would immediately close the Centre.
 For example, it has been determined the roof should be replaced within the next two years as there is a risk of increasing and unmanageable leaks.
-The cladding to the theatre turret may dislodge in an extreme weather event and the Centre would be immediately close the Centre as it could not operate without a working ventilation system.
+The cladding to the theatre turret may dislodge in an extreme weather event and the Centre would be immediately closed.
+The air conditioning unit is nearing the end of working its life and its failure would close the Centre as it could not operate without a working ventilation system.
 With no building improvements the Centre will no longer provide clients the assurance their booking would proceed under this option.